mcvmorales/datascience/05reproducibleresearch/lectures/LiterateStatisticalProgramming.md

 {knitr}
 -------
-Written by Yihui Xie, **{kntir}** is a package (available on CRAN) that supports RMarkdown, LaTeX, and HTML as documentation languages.
+Written by Yihui Xie, **{knitr}** is a package (available on CRAN) that supports RMarkdown, LaTeX, and HTML as documentation languages.
 It can export documents in both PDF and HTML formats.
 RStudio already has this package built in.

 **{knitr}** is great for manuals, short/medium-length technical documents, tutorials, periodic reports, and data preprocessing documents/summaries.
 It is not, however, ideal for very long research articles, copmlex time-consuming computations, or documents that require precise-formatting.